ABAWD Exemptions

 Participants are exempt from ABAWD work requirements when they meet one of the following:

-The participant is exempt through the month in which they turn 18.
+The participant is exempt through, and including, the month in which they turn 18.

-The participant becomes exempt the month in which they turn 55.
+The participant becomes exempt in the month in which they turn 65.

 Participants who are medically certified as mentally or physically unfit for work are exempt from the ABAWD time limit and work requirements.
 Unfit for work can include anything that affects the ability to work, maintain employment, or restricts the range of employment opportunities, including, and not limited to, any of the following: